GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-As an account manager, I've always harbored a lifelong passion for technology.
-Two years ago, I ventured into the tech sector, and this experience inspired me to pursue a more technical role and make a career change.
+I've always harbored an interest and passion for technology.
+Over two years ago I joined the tech sector as an account manager, and this experience inspired me to pursue expanding my technical skills.
 I began exploring web development and coding in my spare time, and it quickly affirmed how much I enjoy creating and learning new things.
 This excitement drove me to take my passion more seriously. and pursue a career change.
 I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have completed two projects, Hero's Log and WizPool.
-I've al
+I'm currently working on finishing the last module of the program and learning more about backend development using NodeJS and SQL.
+Below you'll see more about the projects I've built and the technologies I've work with.

 ### 💻 Personal Projects
 - [Hero's Log - HeroQuest Companion App](https://greynewfie.github.io/heros-log/)